Skip to Main Content

 Remembering their brother or sister

-It’s important to make sure children know that their brother or sister will always be a part of the family and will not be forgotten.
+It is important to make sure children know that their brother or sister will always be a part of the family and will not be forgotten.
 Children might want to hear specific stories or memories.
-Sharing about dinners, holidays, birthdays or favorite activities can reassure siblings that they can still be connected to their brother or sister.
-Children may have ideas for things to do at special times to remember their sibling.
-This conversation can be started by saying something like:
+Sharing about dinners, holidays, birthdays, or favorite activities can reassure siblings that they will still be connected to their brother or sister.

 • “On your sister’s birthday next year, let’s pick out a balloon, go to a special place, and let it fly high in the air while we think about her.”